dominikkolak/jGB/README.md

 The emulator includes the following debugging tools:

-- **CPU Debugger** - Step through instructions, view registers
+- **CPU Debugger** - Step-through execution with full register inspection
-- **Memory Viewer** - Inspect memory regions like around Program Counter and Stack Pointer or Custome Memory Region in real-time
+- **Memory Viewer** - Real-time memory inspection (PC, SP, custom regions)
-- **Disassembler** - View disassembled code at current PC (only snapshot in live mode)
+- **Disassembler** - Live code disassembly at current program counter
-- **Breakpoints** - Set execution breakpoints by address
+- **Breakpoint System** - Address-based execution breakpoints
-- **PPU Debugger** - Inspect PPU Registers
+- **PPU Inspector** - Graphics subsystem state visualization
-- **Flags / Interrupts** - Inspect Flags and Interrupts
+- **Interrupt Monitor** - Flag and interrupt state tracking

 ## Architecture
-The emulator is organized into subsystems that try to mirror the Game Boy hardware organization:
+The emulator is organized and designed to mirror actual Game Boy hardware with clear separation of concerns:

 <p align="center">
   <img src="docs/architecture.png" width="50%"/>
 </p>

 ## Sub-Instruction Execution Model
-Instead of executing instructions atomically in a single step and the doing a callback at the end, jGB breaks each instruction into machine cycles (M-cycles).
-Each M-cycle represents hardware operations and consumes 4 T-cycles.
-This decreses the complexity and severity of tming issues and makes the emulator more accurate.
+Instructions are decomposed into machine cycles (M-cycles) rather than executed atomically.
+Each M-cycle represents hardware-level operations and consumes 4 T-cycles, with all components advancing in synchronized steps.

 ### Execution Flow
-When the CPU executes an instruction, it progresses through multiple cycles:

-After each instruction or "sub-operation", the CPU returns the number of T-cycles consumed.
-The Master Time Controller then advances all other components by the same amount.
+After each sub-operation, the CPU returns T-cycles consumed, and the Master Time Controller advances all other components by the same amount.

 ![](docs/execution.png)

 This ensures all components observe the same passage of time and remain synchronized.

-This model provides better timing granularity than naive atomic executions but it does not achieve perfect cycle accuracy on its own.
+This model provides better timing granularity than naive atomic executions, though perfect cycle accuracy would require additional refinement.
-The sub-instruction model is an architectural choice that improves timing behavior over naive implementations, but significant work remains to make it a true cycle-accurate emulator.

 ## Related Work
-This repository has been squashed from three previouse repos.
-They can be found here:
+This repository has been consolidated from three previous repos.
+They can be found here in their own branches.

 - https://github.com/dominikkolak/dmg-core-prototype
 - https://github.com/dominikkolak/dmg-cpu-sm83-e
 - https://github.com/dominikkolak/dmg-cpu-cart-e

 ## Disclaimer
-The primary UI was build with the help of LLMs.
-Should its reliabilty be a issue the emualtor can be run with the `--backup` paramter to get a more robust but limited self made UI.
+The primary UI was built with the help of LLMs.
+Should its reliability be an issue, the emulator can be run with the `--backup` parameter to get a more robust but limited self-made UI.